DEVIAS: Learning Disentangled Video Representations of Action and Scene: Experimental Results

 \subsection{Evaluation Metric}

-To evaluate methods, we report action and scene recognition performance across both \emph{in-context} and \emph{out-of-context} datasets.
-We use top-1 accuracy as the metric for action recognition.
-In the case of scene recognition, we rely on pseudo-labels generated by a scene model pre-trained on Places365~\cite{places365}, as most video datasets lack comprehensive action or scene labels.
-Given the fine-grained nature of the Places365 categories, we choose top-5 accuracy as the metric for scene recognition.
-To gauge a model's balanced understanding of both in-context and out-of-context scenarios, we use the \emph{harmonic mean} (H.M.) across four performance metrics as our main metric: i) in-context action, ii) out-of-context action, iii) in-context scene, and iv) out-of-context scene.
+We report action and scene recognition performance across both \emph{seen} and \emph{unseen} action-scene combination scenarios.
+We use top-1 action recognition accuracy for all the datasets and top-1 scene recognition for the HVU dataset.
+Since UCF-101 and Kinetics-400 datasets do not have scene labels, we resort to using pseudo-labels generated by a Places365~\cite{places365} pre-trained scene model.
+Given the fine-grained nature of the Places365 categories, we report top-5 accuracy for UCF-101 and Kinetics-400 scene recognition.
+To gauge a model's balanced performance in both seen and unseen combinations scenarios, we report the \emph{harmonic mean} (H.M.) across four performance metrics as our main metric: i) seen, and ii) unseen combinations action, iii) seen, and iv) unseen combinations scene.